libiht/libiht-eval/tools/drcftrace/README.md

 # drcftrace

-Control flow graph (CFG) generation tool for DynamoRIO.
+Control flow trace tool for DynamoRIO.

 ## Build Instructions
 To build with CMake and Make: